The Louisiana Scholarship Program

 Is My Family Eligible for the Scholarship Program?

 If you answer yes to at least one question under Student Eligibility below and your income meets the requirements under Income Eligibility below, then your student qualifies for the Scholarship program.

 My student is entering kindergarten

-My student is enrolled in a school that earned a C, D, or F
+My student is enrolled in a public school that earned a C, D, or F

 My student participates in one of the scholarship programs already

 My family's income matches the requirements below.

 2017 Income Requirements for the Louisiana Scholarship Program